jctillman/js-ml-workshop/readme.md

 The aforementioned apparent problem is actually one instance of a general reinforcement-learning algorithm called general policy iteration.

-In general policy iteration, starts with an arbitrary policy and an arbitrary action-value estimate for that policy.
+In general policy iteration, one starts with an arbitrary policy and an arbitrary action-value estimate for that policy.
 One then alternates improving (1) the action-value function relative to the arbitrary policy and (2) making the policy greedy relative to that action-value function.
-These two work against each other, in the sense that each provides a shifting target.
-But they work together because, in the end, the only stable position for either of them is (1) the optimal action-value function, which describes gives the value of each state beneath the optimal ɛ-greedy policy and (2) the optimal ɛ-greedy policy.
+These two changes work against each other, in the sense that each provides a shifting target.
+But they work together because, in the end, the only stable position for either of them is (1) the optimal action-value function, which gives the value of each state beneath the optimal ɛ-greedy policy and (2) the optimal ɛ-greedy policy.

 ### Complete Monte Carlo Algorithm

 Let me explain the full algorithm

-1. Initialize the 'returns' object and the 'state-action' object.
+1. Initialize the 'returns' object and the 'action-value' object.
 They can both be empty to start off with.
 2. For each training episode.
 	1. Initialize an empty array, 'steps'
 	2. Run through the entire episode, while following the ɛ-greedy policy.
 (In cases where the state-action object is empty for a particular state-action pair, fill it with a default value.)
-As you run through, push the state-action pair that you follow and the reward particular to each state to the array steps.
+As you run through the episode, push the state-action pair that you follow and the reward particular to each state to the array steps.
 	3. Step through each of the steps saved after running through the episode.
 Every time you encounter a state-action pair for the first time, push the sum of the rewards following that state-action pair to the array in the object 'returns' specific to that state-action pair.
 	4. Let the properties in the 'action-value' object equal the average of the the arrays beneath the corresponding 'returns' properties.
 3. Conclude after a set number of iterations, after the values in the 'state-action' object cease to change more than a small amount.

-In effect, what this does is to start off with a policy that is random--the ɛ-greedy policy will initially just choose random actions.
+In effect, what this does is to start off with a policy that is random--the ɛ-greedy policy will initially just choose random actions, because its estimate for the every move will simply be the default value.
 But those random actions which result in higher returns will soon begin to be chosen more often than those random actions which result in lower returns.
-So the actions will steadily become less random, although they will always remain remaind to such an extent that they never stop exploring entirely.
+So the actions will steadily become less random, although they will always remain random to such an extent that they never stop exploring entirely.

 ### Coding